Únětice culture: Trade

 The Únětice culture had trade links with the British Wessex culture. Únětice metalsmiths used pure copper as well as alloys of copper with arsenic, antimony, and tin to produce bronze.
 The cemetery of Singen contained daggers with a high tin content (up to 9%).
 They may have been produced in Brittany, where a few rich graves have been found from this period.
 Cornish tin was widely traded as well.
 A gold lunula of Irish design has been found as far south as Butzbach in Hessen (Germany).
 Another gold lunula is known from Schulenburg in Lower Saxony.
-Amber was also traded, but small fossil deposits may have been used as well as Baltic amber.
-Amber may have reached Mycenaean Greece from the Únětice culture.
+Amber was also traded, but small fossil deposits may have been used as well as Baltic amber, which may have reached Mycenaean Greece from the Únětice culture.
+Baltic amber beads have been found as far as Aššur in Iraq, dating from c.
+1800–1750 BC, where they were discovered in a foundational deposit beneath the ziggurat.
+Contacts were already established between central Europe and the eastern Mediterranean from the later third millennium BC, as shown by the presence of identical ring ingots in central Europe and city-states in the Levant (such as Ugarit and Byblos), and identical Schleifennaldeln-type toggle pins found in both regions.
+Kristiansen & Larsson (2005) suggest that these contacts were initially the result of 'migrating groups from central Europe'.
+Connections with the Aegean may have originally been established in this period via a migration of the Bell Beaker-related Cetina culture into the region.